TobyX-Corp/phantom-react/docs/integrating-existing-projectsios-swift.md

 2. Find the Info.plist file for the project under Supporting files.
 In Xcode, add the NSCameraUsageDescription property to the Info.plist.
 This flag is also known as 'Privacy - Camera Usage Description'.
 Add 'For AR' as the description or whatever description you think fits.
 ## Adding a React Root Controller
-Now we are finally ready to add our Viro React component to our app!
+Now we are finally ready to add our Phantom React component to our app!

 Now open the ViewController.swift file in XCode, and add the following function: